 The Company's 1994 Non-Employee Director Stock Option Plan expired as to future grants on August 23, 2004.
-Prior to its expiration, each non-employee director of the Company serving on August 24, 1994 was granted an option to purchase 10,000 shares of the Company's Common Stock and each person who subsequently became a non-employee director was also granted, at the time of election to the Board, an option to purchase 10,000 shares of the Company's Common Stock at an exercise price equal to 100% of the fair market value of the Company's Common Stock on the date of grant.
+Prior to its expiration, each non-employee director of the Company serving on August 24, 1994 was then granted, and each person who subsequently became a non-employee director for the first time was granted at the time of election to the Board, an option to purchase 10,000 shares of the Company's Common Stock at an exercise price equal to 100% of the fair market value of the Company's Common Stock on the date of grant.
 Each option is for a term of ten years and vests over a four-year period commencing one year after the date of grant (with vesting credit given for any service on the Board of Directors prior to the date of grant).
+In August 2004, Lloyd Frank, a director of the Company, exercised an option granted to him in August 1994 pursuant to this plan to purchase 10,000 shares of the Company's Common Stock at \$1.00 per share.